mbabynames search ✿

 Darcy Isabella

-"noble and strong" (Darcy) meets "devoted to God" (Isabella).
+"dark one" (Darcy) meets "devoted to God" (Isabella).
 The combination reads as complete.
 Neither name overshadows the other.
 Darcy is 2 syllables.
 Isabella at 4 adds length and rhythm.

 Darcy Victoria